yeray142/AIML_class/README.md

-# AIML_class
+# Machine Learning for AI - Practice classes

 ## Introduction

-This repository is for the class AI for Machine Learning.
+This repository is for the class AI for Machine Learning from Chung-Ang University, 2022-2nd Semester.

-## Some personal information

-- Name: Yeray
-- Nationality: Catalan/Spanish
-- From Barcelona
-- My hobbies are play videogames and sometimes, but only sometimes, code something.
-- Languages:
-   - Catalan : Native
-   - Spanish : Native
-   - English : B2/C1
-   - Korean : Beginner, trying to learn a bit :)